areebabano/Hello-World-Next.js/README.md

 - package-lock.json: Managing package dependencies.
 - package.json: Managing project metadata and dependencies.
 - postcss.config.mjs: PostCSS configuration file, optimizing CSS.
-- (link unavailable): Project documentation, explaining how the project works.
 - tailwind.config.mjs: Tailwind CSS configuration file, customizing the CSS framework.

 These files and folders define the basic structure of a Next.js project.
 With their help, you can build and deploy your website.